-- What platforms are you selling?
-Where will the ad run? - In the digital space, FCC rules do not apply - No blanket immunity for candidate ads - > And election laws and other rules do apply
+What platforms are you selling?
+Where will the ad run?

+In the digital space, FCC rules do not apply

+No blanket immunity for candidate ads

+And election laws and other rules do apply

-Digital Political Ads - Protection from Defamation Claims
+Digital Political Ads -Protection from Defamation Claims (Section 230, Communications Decency Act of 1996)

-- Immunity for ads "created or developed" by a third party - Immunity applies if advertiser intends for ad to air online - keep the documentation - No immunity for ads produced by station - Risk: may lose immunity if station is producing, editing, or otherwise involved in creative for an online ad
+- Immunity for ads "created or developed" by a third party - Immunity applies if advertiser intends for ad to run online - keep the documentation - No immunity for ads produced by station - Risk: may lose immunity if station is producing, editing, or otherwise involved in creative for an online ad ierce